Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Results

 \subsection{Optomechanical spring effect}

 We now consider dynamical effects of the intracavity photon number on the mechanical modes of the polymer membrane.
-As we are working in the fast-cavity/Doppler-regime, where $\kappa \gg \Omega_m$, the optomechanical spring effect shifts the fundamental flexural mode frequency $\Omega_m$ as
+As we are working in the fast-cavity/Doppler-regime, where \firstrevision{the cavity decay rate} $\kappa \gg \Omega_m$, the optomechanical spring effect shifts the fundamental flexural mode frequency $\Omega_m$ as

 with cavity detuning $\Delta$, cavity photon number $n_\text{cav}$ and vacuum optomechanical coupling rate $g_0$ \cite{aspelmeyer2014cavity}.
 Effects on the mechanical linewidth are neglected.